Ballsnacks/Windows-Godmode/README.md

 If you replace the .ico make sure to resize in the .ini!

-> Should work on any version.
+> It should work on any version.

 ![](https://github.com/Ballsnacks/Windows-Godmode-for-Rainmeter/blob/master/@Resources/Images/Example.PNG?raw=true)